solace-iot-team/solace-apim-reference-designs/use-cases/elevator-co/user-experience/postman/README.md

   - run: **all**
     - fetches the AsyncAPI specs for alarms-and-faults, maintenance, usage from Event Portal
     - creates the apis from the AsyncAPI specs
-    - creates the development environment - the association with the Development Broker
     - creates API products for alarms-and-faults, maintenance, usage

 ### Create Apps